3533+Q7 Hanson, MA, USA

 Owned By: Town of Hanson

-A retired cranberry bog surrounded by walking trails and wetlands.
-Also known as Smitty’s Bog.
-Car-top boat access to Indian Head Pond.
-Contiguous with Camp Kiwanee in Hanson, as well as Maquan Pond/Cranberry Cove, and also the J. J. Shepherd Memorial Forest in Pembroke.
+Hanson’s Alton Smith Reserve is a retired cranberry bog surrounded by walking trails and wetlands.
+Also known as Smitty’s Bog, it offers car-top boat access to Indian Head Pond.
+Its trails are contiguous with Camp Kiwanee in Hanson, as well as Maquan Pond/Cranberry Cove, the Sleeper Conservation Area, as well as the J. J. Shepherd Memorial Forest in Pembroke.
 Stroller-friendly.

 Features

-Through its Wetlands Reserve Program, the Natural Resource Conservation Service provided funding for a 5-year restoration program on this property (concluding in 2021).
+Through its Wetlands Reserve Program, the Natural Resource Conservation Service provided funding for a 5-year restoration program on this property (which concluded in 2021).
 Various water control structures were removed to facilitate fish access and to allow the bogs to restore naturally to a forested wetland environment.

 Prior to European contact, the Mattakeeset band of the Massachuseuk (or Massachusett) Native American tribe lived for thousands of years in the North River watershed.
 Their village included most of today’s Pembroke and Hanson.
 The word “Mattakeeset” means “place of many fish.”